Joshmantova/Data_science_job_market_analysis_project/README.md

 | Docker    |     1396    |     130    |
 | Numpy     |     1984    |     73     |
 | SPSS      |     2270    |     58     |

+Many of the high ranked terms, such as data which was ranked first, is not shown here because the focus was on popular skills and tools needed by data scientists.
+This table can be used by prospective data scientists to help them understand what tools they will need to be most familiar with in order to align well with career requirements.

+# Conclusion: